mohamedfawzy96/shift-planner/readme.md

 ```
  python ./main.py
 ```
-* You will be asked if you want to use your own directory.
+* You will be asked if you want to use the default directory.

 ```Do you want to use the default directory (./data/case1/) with input files [y/n]:```